deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part2.md

 <a href="https://deanilvincent.github.io/2017/07/03/simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part3/">Simple Weather App in Xamarin Forms with MVVM using Weather API Part 3</a>

-If you some questions or comments regarding the Part 2 page, please drop it below. :)
+If have you some questions or comments regarding the Part 2 page, please drop it below. :)